Kunlong1994/lab3/Lab-06.md

 5 packets transmitted, 5 packets received, 0.0% packet loss
 round-trip min/avg/max/stddev = 0.467/0.576/0.720/0.103 ms
 ```

-You can use `control + C` to interrupt and exit the ping (this looks like `^C` in the terminal).
+You can use `control-C` to interrupt and exit the ping (press the `control` key, and while holding it down, also press the `C` key, then let go of both together--this looks like `^C` in the terminal).

-If you do not see the response from the `ping command`, [troubleshoot](Getting-an-IxE-based-Pi-on-your-Wi-Fi#troubleshooting) to get your Pi online.
+If you do not see the response from the `ping` command, [troubleshoot](Getting-an-IxE-based-Pi-on-your-Wi-Fi#troubleshooting) to get your Pi online.

 ### 2. SSH into the Pi.
 From your terminal, log in to your Pi using the command `ssh pi@$Address` with the password: `raspberry`

-When you first log in it will ask you if you want to continue connecting.
+When you first log in it will show you a "fingerprint" and ask you whether you want to continue connecting.
 Say `yes`.

 ```shell
 ssh pi@ixe00.local